ObAIoT/-GAS-ObAIoT_GASAPI/README.md

 # Setup
 * Google Apps Script API<br/>
-This library is already published as an Apps Script, making it easy to include in your project.
+This library is already published as an Apps Script API, making it easy to include in your project.
 To add it to your script, do the following in the Apps Script editor:
 1. Click on the menu item "Resources > Libraries..."
 In the "Add a Library" text box, enter the project key ```MSNSZfBH_WHXkkG_V3T5W5eFrpvyrbQzU``` and click the "Add" button.
 Choose a version in the dropdown box (to pick the latest version).